sricheta92/sp18-202-avengers/Week1Srum.md

 #### Sricheta
 * What I did yesterday -  I did coding today
 * What I will do today - I will do testing today
 * Blocker - No

+#### Kalikalyan
+* What I did yesterday -  Coding practice in phasor JS
+* What I will do today - phasor JS study
+* Blocker - No

+#### Kalikalyan
+* What I did yesterday -  Coding practice in phasor JS
+* What I will do today - phasor JS study
+* Blocker - No

 #### Mangesh